Aroagm/TFM_HouseholdConsumptions/README.md

 For price the number is double in household_data

-Select year 2016 which is a complete year of data.
-Also only the
 ## 4. Results and conclusions
 The results of the project are visualised in the [shiny app](https://aroagm.shinyapps.io/Household_consum/).
 The usage is very intuitive: